alikagupta/BSE_Portfolio_2025/index.md

 <div align="center">

-  <i>Figure 7: A diagram of a potentiometer from random nerd tutorials</i>
+  <i>Figure 7: A diagram of a potentiometer from Random Nerd Tutorials</i>
 </div>

 ## Vibration Motor: